-Mitreva Treuhand und Revision AG, an independent subsidiary of the Federation of Migros Cooperatives, has been appointed as the internal auditor of the Migros Community by the FMC Audit Committee and the boards of directors of the regional Migros Cooperatives.
-Its board of directors consists of independent experts and is managed by the President of the Audit Committee.
+Mitreva AG, an independent subsidiary of the Federation of Migros Cooperatives, has been appointed as the internal auditor of the Migros Community by the FMC Audit Committee and the boards of directors of the regional Migros Cooperatives.
+Its Board of Directors consists of independent experts.

-Mitreva helps the strategic business units (the entire Migros Community) to achieve objectives.
-It does so by taking an independent approach to the assessment, improvement and effectiveness of the internal control processes.
+Mitreva helps the strategic business units (the entire Migros Community) to achieve their objectives by ensuring an independent approach to the assessment, improvement and effectiveness of internal control processes.
 It creates reports on the audits it conducts, and reports any actual or suspected non-conformities to the Audit Committee, the CEO and the regional boards of directors.

 The internal audit function is geared towards generating added value and improving business processes.

-The Chairman of the Board of Directors is responsible for internal auditing.
-It is managed and monitored by the Audit Committee.
-It reviews the audit plan approved by the committee.
-Its auditing services are geared towards generating added value and optimising business processes.
+The Chair of the Board of Directors is responsible for internal auditing, which is managed and monitored by the Audit Committee.
+The internal auditor reviews the audit plan approved by the committee.
+These auditing services are geared towards generating added value and optimising business processes.
 It supports the boards of directors and executives in achieving their objectives by assessing and improving the effectiveness of risk management, controls (level 3) and governance (management and supervision processes) through a systematic and focused approach.